Project Status: When you need to do this

 - Each stallholder is also required to register with us to trade in the local area.
 Upon registration, they will be issued with a Temporary Food Premises or TFP number.

 - All temporary food stalls planned for your event should be listed in a spreadsheet attached to your event registration form.

-If you can't provide the list when you send us your registration form, you must lodge a list of all the TFP numbers of stalls and the map with stall locations at least 10 working days prior to the event, otherwise a late fee of $250 will be charged.
+If you can't provide the list when you send us your registration form, you must lodge a list of all the TFP numbers of stalls and the map with stall locations at least 10 working days before the event.
+If the application is not received in time, one of these fees will apply: